-6.1.3 Soils, riparian and terrestrial environments
+6.1.3 Soils, Riparian and Terrestrial Environments

-- description of the geological hazards that exist in the in the areas planned for the project facilities and infrastructure, including: - history of seismic activity in the area; - isostatic rebound or subsidence; - landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities. - characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of past uses; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites, with the exception of sites already authorized by the Quebec government; - the littoral zone, shorelines and riverbanks, wetlands (marshes, swamps, bogs, etc.) and existing or future floodplains; - plant and animal species (abundance, distribution and diversity) and their habitats, with a focus on species that have special status or are of social, economic, cultural or scientific significance as well as invasive alien species.
+- description of the geological hazards that exist in the in the areas planned for the project facilities and infrastructure, including: - seismic risk parameters; - o risk of submarine landslides; - landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities. - characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of past uses; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites, with the exception of sites already authorized by the Quebec government; - characterization of the shoreline, banks, current and future flood risk areas, and wetlands (fens, marshes, peatlands, mudflats and eelgrass beds, etc.), including the location and extent of wetlands likely to be affected by project activities according to their size, type (wetland class and form), species composition and ecological function (Canadian Wetland Classification System, National Wetlands Working Group, 1997); - plant and animal species (abundance, distribution and diversity) and their habitats, with a focus on species that have special status or are of social, economic, cultural or scientific significance as well as invasive alien species.